crdschurch/crossroads-webhooks/readme.md

 Following changes has been made to this repository to meet the needs

 1 .
-We now use only one script to do every thing instead of using one for pusblish and one to pull .
+We now use only one script to do every thing instead of using one for publish and one to pull .
 2 .
 We added new config entries to meet our folder structure  .
 3 .
 We made the default port number to 4000 since we wanted it to run in this port .